Some of the links in this post may be affiliate links. See our disclosure for more info.

 So, before things take off, set aside five minutes of your morning to write a personal to-do list.
 Doing so can keep these important (yet time consuming) tasks from hijacking your sense of calm first thing in the morning.

-For example, write between three and five simple goals that are plausible within your given day.
-Try to set aside time for a phone-free walk, touch base with a family member or friend you’ve wanted to check in with, or keep it even simpler, and set a goal to be more patient with yourself when work gets frustrating.
+Examples might be: setting aside time for a walk without checking your phone, touching base with a family member or friend you’ve wanted to check in with, or keep it even simpler – setting a goal to be more patient with yourself when work gets frustrating.

 Daily Journal Idea #3: Exercise Journaling

 Keeping a journal entry will honor the thoughts that arise when the brain is at its best.
 If you experience the opposite feelings during your workout – ones of resistance and negativity – write these down as well.

 Daily Journal Idea #4: End-of-Day List and Close Out

-The thoughts that often swirl around our minds as we go to bed find a home in a journal, allowing us to step away from these tasks and trust that they will be there in the morning if we need them.
+The thoughts that often swirl around our minds as we go to bed can find a better home in a journal, so that we can step away from these tasks and trust that they will still be there in the morning.

-This is also a lovely way to take note of your progress of daily goals, and note – again, without judgment—where you found your ambitions difficult or impossible to meet on that particular day.
-This way, we see each day as complete and respected—each becomes part of the larger process.
-Include a few hopes for the next day and respect when it’s time to let your goal-oriented mind go for the moment.
+This is also a lovely way to take note of your progress of daily goals, and note – again, without judgment on yourself – where you found it difficult or impossible to meet your goals on a particular day.
+This way, we learn to see each day as complete and respected – part of a larger whole of progress in our lives.

 They may be small like a great cup of coffee, or much larger like a warm conversation with your sibling on the phone.
 Make note of what brought you fulfillment and end the day on a moment of gratitude and simplicity.

 Daily Journal Idea #5: Cross-Reflection Journaling

-We begin to see patterns in our thinking or seeing how we’ve changed, we get a greater sense of progression and growth in our daily life.
+We begin to see patterns in our thinking, identify how we’ve changed, and find a greater sense of progression and growth in our daily life.
 In other words, we begin to see the big picture.
 This way, years are measured by how our view of the world has developed, and not by our income or career choices.
 Those with anxiety and depression may find journaling an even more valuable tool in seeing how far they have progressed and how much better they have become over time.